mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **If players struggled with it:**
 - That's okay too
 - Some players prefer clear heroes/villains
-- Grey campaigns aren't for everyone
+- Gray campaigns aren't for everyone
 - At least you tried something bold

 **Either way:**